terramate-io/terramate-catalyst/CATALYST.md

 > [!NOTE]
 > This feature is not yet available in public preview.
 Please [schedule a demo] if you are intersted in more details or want to join our design partner program.

-# Upcoming features available as preview

-## Convert a Terraform/Opentofu module to a Terramate Component

-`terramate component create` can be used inside of a terraform module directory to create a simple templated component that converts all TF module variables to component inputs and defines an intial metdata configuration for the component.

 [terramate.io]: https://terramate.io